What is Plantar Fasciitis?

-- A cold pack or ice will generally help calm the inflammation.
-This should be done at least daily and for 10 minutes.
+- A cold pack or ice for at least 10 minutes daily will generally help calm the inflammation.

 - Shoe modification, if your current shoe is not the correct type for your foot posture.
 Usually a shoe that has plenty of support and less flexibility through the arch works best.